nv-morpheus/Morpheus/examples/sid_visualization/README.md

 To run the demo you will need the following:
 - Docker
-- NodeJS
-  - See the installation guide [here](https://nodejs.org/en/download/)
-- `yarn`
-  - Once NodeJS is installed with NPM, run `npm install --global yarn` to install yarn
 - `docker-compose` (Tested with version 1.29)

 ## Setup

-To run this demo, ensure all submodules are checked out
+To run this demo, ensure all submodules are checked out:
 ```bash
 git submodule update --init --recursive
 ```